50.0 MB (952.6 KB compressed)

 59.2 x 41.9 cm ⏐ 23.3 x 16.5 in (300dpi)

 MARK GARLICK / SCIENCE PHOTO LIBRARY MARK GARLICK / SCIENCE PHOTO LIBRARY

-Artwork of a brown dwarf "star".
+Artwork of a brown dwarf orbiting a nearby star (lright).
 A brown dwarf is an object which began to accumulate material like a star but which never collected enough for hydrogen nuclear reactions to begin in its core.
 Nevertheless, brown dwarf cores are hot enough that a special form (or isotope) of hydrogen, called deuterium, is able to undergo fusion reactions, leading to the synthesis of an isotope of helium called helium-3.
 And the more massive brown dwarfs are able to produce ordinary helium through the consumption of another element, lithium.
-Brown dwarfs are difficult to detect because they emit no little and, in many cases, no real light of their own, and probably appear more like a large, magenta version of a gas giant.
+Brown dwarfs are difficult to detect because they emit little or, in many cases, no real light of their own, and probably appear more like a large, magenta version of a gas giant.

 Model release not required.
 Property release not required.